How to Become an ER Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 - Are organized, hard-working, and self-motivated

-If this sounds like you, then a job as an emergency room technician may be worth exploring.
+If this sounds like you, then a job as an emergency room technician may be a good fit.

 Emergency Room Technician Education

 What Training Is Required to Become an Emergency Room Technician?

 To work as an emergency room technician, you’ll need to be proficient in all the skills you gained in your EMT training, including basic emergency medicine techniques, specifically administering CPR, operating a defibrillator, and saving a person from choking.

 Once you begin your career as an emergency room tech, you may get the opportunity to learn other techniques as well, including: